AI-Arsenals/TorrentLAN/README.md

 - Goto [Windows_Installer](https://github.com/AI-Arsenals/TorrentLAN/releases/tag/Windows)
 - Find the latest version (which is not beta) and inside '*assets*' click on `Windows_installer.exe` to download it
 - If firewall permission is asked in later process, then check the last point in [Privacy & Concern](#privacy--concern)
-- From start menu, search cmd and open it as administrator
+- Right click on file and click on run as administrator
-- Change to the directory where the .exe file is downloaded
 - Run the downloaded .exe to install the software eg- `TorrentLAN-1.0.0.exe` then press enter
 - You can see all your data in `Documents/TorrentLAN` folder
 - Now you can use the TorrentLAN application from start menu and desktop shortcut